ActianCorp/dbmv/README.md

 A database schema conversion tool

-dbmv.py helps you to move one database schema to another database
+dbmv.py helps you to move one database schema to another database if you have a 'live' connection available to both source and target databases.

 Source schema can be:

 	    ORACLE Mysql
 	    MICROSOFT SqlServer